ryancdotorg/brainflayer/README.md

 --------

-Should compile on Linux with `make` provided you have the required devel libs installed (at least openssl and gpm are required along with libsecp256k1's build dependencies).
+Should compile on Linux with `make` provided you have the required devel libs installed (at least openssl and gmp are required along with libsecp256k1's build dependencies).
 I really need to learn autotools.
 If you file an issue about a build failure in libsecp256k1 I will close it.